bmiddag/tower-defense/README.md

-# tower-defense
+# Tower Defense in C (2012)
-A Tower Defense implementation in C (2012)
+A Tower Defense implementation in C made with @Thamasky.
+Some of the code was already provided by the teaching staff.
+The report (in Dutch) can be found in `verslag.pdf` and the assignment files can be found in the `opgave` folder.